 For gaming, a wide soundstage and comfort are crucial.
 The Beyerdynamic DT 990 Pro, with its open-back design and expansive soundstage, is ideal for immersive gaming experiences.
 The Philips SHP9500 is also a great choice, offering balanced sound and comfort at a lower price point.

-When portability and noise isolation are needed, closed-back designs and foldable options are preferred.
-The Audio-Technica ATH-M50x, with its foldable design and good isolation, is excellent for on-the-go use.
-The Sennheiser HD 25, with its lightweight and durable build, is also highly suitable for portable use.
+Wherever noise isolation and portability are a must, the closed-back designs and foldable options are to go for.
+The Audio-Technica ATH-M50x, with its foldable structure and decent isolation, can be called the best for on-the-go use.
+The Sennheiser HD 25 model is also very portable, thanks to its light weight and sturdy construction.

 Future Trends in Headphone Technology